colorfield/react_app/README.md

 ### React

-1. cd in js/src
+1. cd in _/path/to/module/react_app/js/src_.
-2. Install dependencies with `yarn install`
+2. Install dependencies with `yarn install`.
-3. Copy the _.env.example.js_ file to _.env.local.js_
+3. Copy the _constants/.env.example.js_ file to _constants/.env.local.js_
-and set your Drupal 8 site url, it will be used while debugging React as a standalone app.
+and set there your Drupal 8 site url.
+It will be used while debugging React as a standalone app.
-4. Edit App.js and your components
+4. Edit _App.js_ and your components.
-5. Run `yarn start` to start the development server
+5. Run `yarn start` to start the development server.
-6. Run `php build.php` to prepare the dist js and css that are referenced by _react_app.libraries.yml_.
+6. Run `php build.php` to prepare the dist js and css. that are referenced by _react_app.libraries.yml_.

 ### Drupal

 Generate some articles.
-Install devel_generate then
+Install devel_generate then:

-`drush genc 20 --types=latest_news`
+`drush genc 20 --types=article`

 Install JSON API